 Before you call up the credit card company, you need to decide how much you want to try to settle the debt for.
 There’s no set formula for calculating how much to offer your creditor.
 Ultimately, it depends on what you owe, how much cash you have to work with and how long the account’s been delinquent.

-You should only offer what you can reasonably afford to pay but you need to make sure the settlement is fair.
+It’s best to only offer what you can reasonably afford to pay.
+But you need to make sure the settlement is fair.
 The credit card company’s goal is to collect as much money as possible and they could reject an offer that they consider to be too low.